 DIY Wall Decals Using Cricut

 Hey all, today I’m talking all about how to transform a room in the easiest way possible: by making DIY wall decals!
 Whether you call them wall decals or wall stickers, these things are such a nifty way to give your room a facelift.
-I thought it would be the perfect way to finish upgrading Ramona’s space from baby nursery to toddler room!
+I thought it would be the perfect way to finish upgrading R’s space from baby nursery to toddler room!

-Here’s what Ramona’s nursery looked like as a baby.
+Here’s what R’s nursery looked like as a baby.
 The owl art (also a DIY) was perfect for the nursery.
 When we moved her from a crib to her big girl bed (see how we made the DIY house-shaped toddler bed frame), we did some rearranging.
 But we kept the same paint colors and owl art.

 When Cricut asked me to be part of the DIY summer home improvement series, I jumped at the chance to tackle her room!
 I saw that “a room to remember” was one of the themes, and it clicked.
 I’d seem some cute, modern, Scandi-inspired decals in kids rooms all over Etsy, so that was exactly what I wanted to do.